bekef/bekef/README.md

 - 🌱 I’m currently learning Python, C# and C++
 - ⚡ Im working with VSCode and Unity
-- ✔️ I have worked with Sqlite, Tkinter, MongoDB, Discord.py and Py-cord
+- ✔️ I have worked with SQLite, Tkinter, MongoDB, Discord.py and Py-cord
 - 📘 I just finished High School
 - 🔜 Im studying to be a IT Specialist